The Architecture of Handheld Illumination: Why Extension Bars Matter

 The Wrist Torque Formula

-To understand the physical demand of your rig, we can look at the basic calculation for Torque ($\tau$):
+To estimate the physical demand of your rig, use the basic calculation for Torque ($\tau$):

 $$\tau = m \times g \times L$$